• Skip to main content

 Groundnut and mustard seeds are called oilseeds because they are used to extract edible oils which are used for cooking food.

-Mustard plant have two edible parts
+Mustard plant has two edible parts:

-(1) Leaves are used as leafy vegetable
+1. Leaves: used as leafy vegetable

-(2) Seeds of mustard plant are used to extract mustard oil.
+2. Seeds: used to extract mustard oil.

 Sprouts